keeayg/keeayg/README.md

       return false;
       }

-and you can find mi on Exercism if you want. https://exercism.org/profiles/keeayg
+and you can find me on Exercism if you want. https://exercism.org/profiles/keeayg